Basketball legend Kobe Bryant dies in helicopter crash | DW | 26.01.2020

 'Great sadness'

-"It is with great sadness that we learn of the death of Kobe Bryant and four others in a helicopter crash in Calabasas," the city said.
+"It is with great sadness that we learn of the death of Kobe Bryant and four others in a helicopter crash in Calabasas," the City of Calabasas tweeted.
 "The aircraft went down in a remote field off Las Virgenes around 10:00 this morning.
 Nobody on the ground was hurt.
 The FAA and NTSB are investigating."

 One of the best

 Bryant is considered one of the best players in NBA history.
-He won five championships throughout his 20-year career with the Los Angeles Lakers.
+He was drafted into the league straight from high school and went on to win five championships throughout his 20-year career with the Los Angeles Lakers.

 When he retired in 2016, he was the third-leading scorer in the league's history.
 That record was broken last week by Lebron James, who now plays for the Lakers.